Rugby Review of 2024 and Champions Cup preview.

 Munster

 Munster are also suffering from an injury crisis, particularly at prop but should have enough in the tank to squeeze past a Stade Francais team who may have set a higher priority on surviving in the TOP 14 and have left many of their star players at home.
 Munster started badly against a second string Bayonne side last year and a first ever defeat to Zebre in the URC this season may have contributed to the premature departure of their head coach Graham Rowntree.
-I doubt they will make the same mistake of taking a Stade Francais side with many players hungry for first team game time lightly.
+I doubt they will make the same mistake of taking lightly a Stade Francais side with many young players hungry for first team game time.

 Ulster